 Endometriosis cleared and the arrival of a healthy baby

-April’s doctor had previously advised her to continue to take the contraceptive pill until she wished to fall pregnant.
-However, after much research, April discovered that if she worked with a naturopath, she might be able to fall pregnant naturally and clear her endometriosis at the same time.
-This time she wanted to approach things differently.
+April’s doctor previously advised her to continue to take the contraceptive pill until she wanted to fall pregnant.
+However, after much research, April discovered that if she worked with a naturopath she might be able to fall pregnant naturally and clear her endometriosis at the same time.
+So this time she wanted to approach things differently.

 April seemed otherwise healthy, not overweight, her skin was clear and eyes bright, but this was while her hormones were under the control of the pill.
 April explained that her skin would normally be a mess when she was off the pill.

 Going over her health history, diet and lifestyle choices, I could see that she had been prescribed lots of antibiotics as a child for recurrent tonsillitis, until her tonsils were removed when she was eight.
 During her school years, her diet was poor, including sugary cereals topped with chocolate milk for breakfast, bread with vegemite or jam for lunch, and dinners of processed chicken nuggets, cheese and fruits, pasta dishes and she didn’t like vegetables.

 As a young adult she drank lots of alcohol and took a few ‘recreational’ drugs.
 When she met the man of her dreams, a personal trainer and health fanatic, her diet became healthier, but still included lots of starchy carbs and alcohol most weekends.
 I also discovered that she loved perfumes, hair care products and make-up, all quite heavily laden with chemicals.

 It was clear to me that the loads of antibiotics taken early in her life would have upset her inner eco-system friendly bacteria levels, which was made worse by her previous atrocious diet.
 April said she had been on her ‘better diet’ for 18 months and had tried coming off the pill – with disastrous results.